List of writing genres

 Writing genres (more commonly known as literary genres) are categories that distinguish literature (including works of prose, poetry, drama, hybrid forms, etc.) based on some set of stylistic criteria.
 Sharing literary conventions, they typically consist of similarities in theme/topic, style, tropes, and storytelling devices; common settings and character types; and/or formulaic patterns of character interactions and events, and an overall predictable form.

 A literary genre may fall under either one of two categories: (a) a work of fiction, involving non-factual descriptions and events invented by the author; or (b) a work of nonfiction, in which descriptions and events are understood to be factual.
-In literature, a work of fiction can refer to a short story, novella, and novel, the latter being the longest form of literary prose.
+In literature, a work of fiction can refer to a flash narrative, short story, novella, and novel, the latter being the longest form of literary prose.
 Every work of fiction falls into a literary subgenre, each with its own style, tone, and storytelling devices.

 Moreover, these genres are formed by shared literary conventions that change over time as new genres emerge while others fade.
-Accordingly, they are often defined by the cultural expectations and needs of a particular historical and, cultural moment or place.
+Accordingly, they are often defined by the cultural expectations and needs of a particular historical and cultural moment or place.

-According to Alastair Fowler, the following elements can be used to define genres: organizational features (chapters, acts, scenes, stanzas); length; mood; style; the reader's role (e.g., in mystery works, readers are expected to interpret evidence); and the author's reason for writing (an epithalamion is a poem composed for marriage).
+According to Alastair Fowler, the following elements can define genres: organizational features (chapters, acts, scenes, stanzas); length; mood; style; the reader's role (e.g., in mystery works, readers are expected to interpret evidence); and the author's reason for writing (an epithalamion is a poem composed for marriage).